tarakanbg/vatsim_online/README.md

 ### v.
 0.2 - 21 July 2012

 * Station attribute `departure` is now renamed to `origin`
+* UTF-8 is now enforced for all local caching and file/string manipulations, the original Vatsim data is re-encoded
 * Improved documentation

 ## Contributing